-35 MON87460: The T-DNA region of the plasmid vector PV-ZMAP595 was transferred by the Agrobacterium method.
+MON87460: The T-DNA region of the plasmid vector PV-ZMAP595 was transferred by the Agrobacterium method.

-MON89034: The T-DNA I and T-DNA II regions of the plasmid vector
+MON89034: The T-DNA I and T-DNA II regions of the plasmid vector PV-ZMIR245 were transferred by the Agrobacterium method.
+The T-DNA II region was subsequently removed by segregation.

-NK603: PV-ZMGT32L, which is a DNA fragment of the plasmid vector PV-ZMGT32, was transferred by the particle gun method.
+MON88017: The T-DNA region of the plasmid vector PV-ZMIR39 was transferred by the Agrobacterium method.

-- 3) Process of rearing of living modified organisms - (a) Mode of selecting the cells containing the transferred nucleic acid - Selection of transformed cells was made on the medium containing the followings.
+- 3) Process of rearing of living modified organisms - (a) Mode of selecting the cells containing the transferred nucleic acid

+Selection of transformed cells was made on the medium containing the followings.

+20 MON87460: Paromomycin

-MON87460: Paromomycin MON89034: Paromomycin NK603: Glyphosate
+MON89034: Paromomycin

+MON88017: Glyphosate